hbar-team/SPyCCI/_sources/intro.md

 Contributor's guide 🖥️
 ^^^

-A short guide for all the developers that want to contribute to the libray
+A short guide for all the developers that want to contribute to the library
 :::